kaizhilam/discordbot/src/actions/README.md

 # Actions

-Action is what the bot is able to do on the guild.
-ActionManager handles all the actions from the payload and calls the appropriate action
+Action is what the bot is able to do on the guild

 ## Constructing README.md